-In this post we will discuss all the major elements of color theory.
-However this will only just touch on the surface of it.
+In this post, we will discuss all the major elements of color theory.
+However, this will only just touch the surface of it.
 Color theory is an incredibly complex area.
-Luckily as artists, we only need to know certain elements of color theory which relate to us.
+Luckily as artists, we only need to know certain elements of color theory that relate to us.

 Since the origination of the color wheel by Newton, it has become one of the most powerful tools available to artists for explaining the relationship between colors.